St. Joseph's Parish Shrine, Pavaratty: History

 The Pavaratty area was once under the Chittattukara Parish.
 Since the Chittattukara church is little far from Pavaratty, people of Pavaratty requested to extend the commencement of Tirukarma ceremonies a little.
 But the church officials ignored the requests, so the believers from Pavaratty decided to build a church of their own, which later became St. Joseph's Church.

 The simple church structure was blessed on 13 April 1876, on a Maundy Thursday.
 After that, they set out to construct a permanent church building and it was completed in 1880.
 To accommodate more people in the church hall, in 1934, a spacious hall constructed facing the main altar from the southern side, and in 1961 another one was constructed to the Northern side.
 The church was renovated in 1975 and later in 2004.
 The altar of the church which was built in the Portuguese style of architecture, was kept unchanged during these renovations.

 Geography

 The church is located in Pavaratty town in Chavakkad taluk, Thrissur district, Kerala.
 The church is located 23 km northwest of Thrissur and 4 km south of Guruvayur.
 The nearest railway station is Guruvayur and the nearest airport is Kochi International Airport (59 km).

 Church feast

 The annual grand feast of the shrine falls on the third Sunday after Easter.
 It is one of the most significant church festivals of Kerala.
 In 2019, it was the 143rd annual festival.

+At the last day, the feast is concluded with a mass procession carrying the holy images along with golden crosses and decorated umbrellas.
+The images of St. Joseph, the Virgin Mary, and the Apostle Peter were carried in a decorated cenotaph along the procession route.
+People singing prayer songs and playing musical instruments accompanies with the procession.

+The fireworks connected to the grand annual feast on the third Sunday after Easter is famous.
+Following the Kollam Puttingal temple fire disaster, the fireworks display, which had been held for 140 years, did not receive permission from the government in 2018.
+Following this, the church authorities prepared a safe digital fireworks display that year.
+The 2024 fireworks display was carried out with utmost precautions and regulations as per the instructions of the Kerala High Court.
+Permission for fireworks was denied in 2025 as well, following the firework accidents that occurred in Thrissur, Ernakulam and Kasaragod districts.

 In 2020, the festival was cancelled due to corona prevention protocols.
-The fireworks connected to the annual festival celebration is also famous.
+On that day, the church was closed to the public and only important ceremonies related to the festival were held by the authorities.